kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

   Given the Managing Editor has trial-edited a text element And the revised text fits the allotted space
-  When the Managing Editor submits the proposed text change Then an Open annotation is created for that text element And the annotation contains the proposed replacement text And the production source file remains unchanged
+  When the Managing Editor submits the proposed text change Then an "Open" annotation is created for that text element And the annotation contains the proposed replacement text And the production source file remains unchanged